CELT Director Donna Qualters and Board Member Roger Tobin of the Physics are part of a group awarded an HHMI Grant.

 Awarded by the HHMI in 2017, this $1 million grant is designed to boost diversity in the natural sciences.
 It funds a five-year initiative that provides Tufts science faculty and teaching assistants in introductory science courses with support to enhance their ability to elicit, recognize, interpret, and respond meaningfully to all students’ thinking and reasoning regardless of their cultural background or prior preparation.
 It is led by Roger Tobin, professor of physics; David Hammer, professor of education and physics; Juliet Fuhrman, professor of immunology and infectious disease; Susan Koegel, senior lecturer of cell biology and immunology; and Donna Qualters, director of the university’s Center for the Enhancement of Learning and Teaching.
 View the article

-In 2016, CELT was awarded a one-year grant to document the impact of CELT’s inclusive excellence programming from December 2013 to December 2016.
+In 2016, CELT was awarded a one-year grant from the IDEA organization to document the impact of CELT’s inclusive excellence programming from December 2013 to December 2016.
 The goal of the Inclusive Excellence program is to make classrooms a more open and welcoming environment for all, and to ensure equitable learning outcomes.
 Through interviews, surveys and pre-and -post program documents the research project explored the impact of CELT Inclusive Excellence programming on course climate and teaching.

 Davis Educational Foundation Grant